yigitoo/twitter-api/README.md

-# twitter-bot
+# twitter-api
-A twitter bot created with Ruby.
+A twitter api example created with Ruby.